Home › Blog › Tools › Top 8 Simple CRM Systems for Small Businesses in 2026 (Easy & Affordable Picks)

 Image Source: Pipedrive

 In my experience, Pipedrive is a simple CRM for individuals and small teams.
-I found the tool’s customizable sales pipeline feature to be particularly impressive.
+I found the tool’s customizable sales pipeline particularly impressive.

 It helped me create and customize the sales pipeline according to my business needs.
-It also helps you track the sales process more efficiently and identify improvement areas.
+It also helps you track the sales process more efficiently and identify areas for improvement.

 But the magic lies in the customization.
 You can build your pipeline to perfectly match your sales process, adding, removing, or renaming stages as needed.